kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

 ### Pod Summary

 If you hadn't picked up on it yet, there are some obvious issues with running a Pod like this:
-- The port forward was only done on `rd-rp51` and requires a command to be running in the terminal session.
-- The port forward is only applying locally.
-In other words, only `rd-rp51` can reach this Pod.
+- This Pod is running, but there is no way to access it, since no ports are forwarded or mapped.
-- And finally, if this Pod was to crash, it would have to be manually restarted.
+- If this Pod was to crash, it would have to be manually restarted.

 This is where a deployment and a service will help us.
 We'll tackle each one separately, starting with a deployment.